How to Switch or Cancel Internet and Cable Service

 Canceling Service: The Basics

-Whether you switch providers or give up the internet, you will have to cancel your current plan.
+Whether you switch providers or give up the internet, you’ll have to cancel your current plan.
 We dive deep into the process of canceling internet and cable service below, but the general process can be broken down into a few simple steps:

-- Check your contract for early termination fees to ensure that you don’t get hit with any unexpected charges.
+- Check your contract for ETFs to ensure that you don’t get hit with any unexpected charges.

 - Log into your account online and see if you can cancel digitally.

-- If that’s not an option, call the helpline and ask for the cancellation department.
+- If that’s not an option, call customer service and ask for the cancellation department.

 - You’ll likely be routed to a retention agent who will try to convince you to stay with last-second deals.
 If you’re not interested, you may need to firmly insist on cancellation.